rezarahem/jupiter-core/README.md

 ## Setup the VPS

 I'm using a VPS with Ubuntu 24.04, and I recommend renting a similar setup.
-However, I firmly believe the configurations we'll be setting up should also work with Ubuntu 20 and 22, though I haven't personally tested those versions.
+However, this setup should work with Ubuntu 20 and 22, though I haven't personally tested those versions.

 This guide is written with the assumption that you're using the root user.
 If you're working with a non-root user, ensure the appropriate permissions are granted.

-1. **Login to your VPS with root user**
+1. **Login to your VPS as root user**

    ```bash
    ssh root@your_vps_ip